If you’re studying for the CFA exam, how do you know if you’re doing OK?

 After months of studying, many candidates in all levels proceed to screw it all up by not preparing logistically for exam day.

-Do take some time as the exam day approaches to get full list of exactly what to bring, figure out transportation and make sure you arrive early.
+Do take some time as the exam day approaches to get a full list of exactly what to bring, figure out transportation and make sure you arrive early.

 It may be worth to take some time off work 1 week before the exam, making sure you eat well, have enough sleep, have time for some exercise (or desk stretches, at least) to avoid study burn out.